 While my letters to the editor cause much consternation among local Evangelicals and Tea Party members, they are not my intended target.
 Yeah, it’s fun watching them get all riled up, but that’s not the reason I write the letters.

-Over the past seven years, I have started and stopped blogging numerous times.
-This online exposure has allowed me to come in contact with local residents who are secretly an atheist or an agnostic.
+I started blogging in 2007, the same year we bought our home in Ney.
+This online exposure has allowed me to come in contact with local residents who are secretly atheists or agnostics.
 They fear loss of job, loss of financial stability, and social condemnation, so they stay in the closet.
-This blog and private email contact with me provides a safe haven for the godless who live near me.
+This blog and private email contact with me provide a safe haven for the godless who live near me.

 What adds to my fame is that I pastored a church in nearby West Unity for seven years.
 I was born five miles from where I now live.
 My grandparents owned a farm on the Defiance-Williams County line.
 I have aunts, uncles, and cousins, scattered here and there.
 My surname, Gerencser, is Hungarian and quite unique.
 If you run into someone in this area with the Gerencser name, we are related.

 Being related can, at times, pose a problem for my wife and children.
-Polly, two of my sons, and one of my daughters work at the same place.
+Polly and two of my sons work at the same place.
 It is a huge factory with around 2,000 employees.
-My two other sons work for local businesses that put them in frequent contact with the public.
-When one of my letters hits the editorial page, it is not uncommon for them to hear about it from someone they work with.
+My other two sons and daughter work for local businesses that put them in frequent contact with the public.
+When one of my letters hits the editorial page, it is not uncommon for them to hear about it from someone they work with or a customer.
 I told all of them years ago that they do not have to defend me.
 In fact, they are free to disown me.
 So far, I am still their Dad.

 More times than I can count, my children have had to answer the question, are you related to the guy who writes in the newspaper?
-Even at the local community college where all of my children but one took classes, professors and students would ask if they were related to me.
-Usually the inquisitor is an Evangelical or a Catholic who objects to something I wrote.
+Even at the local college, Northwest State Community College, where Polly and all of my children took classes, professors and students would ask if they were related to me.
+Usually, the inquisitor is an Evangelical or a Catholic who objects to something I wrote.
 Every once in a while, someone actually voices their approval or agreement with what I wrote.
 Such praise is rare, but I’ll take it.

-The Defiance Crescent-News is a right-wing, libertarian leaning newspaper owned by Dix Communications.
+The Defiance Crescent-News is a dying right-wing, libertarian-leaning newspaper.
 Letters to the Editor are supposed to be about the issues of the day.
 Slandering someone is usually not permitted.
-Evidently, if that “someone” is an atheist, it is OK if someone like Daniel Gray or Richard Mastin lie about me.
+Evidently, if that “someone” is an atheist, it is okay if someone like Daniel Gray or Richard Mastin lies about me.
 I am not talking about a difference of opinion here.
 I am talking about slander and lies.

 On July 7, 2013, Gray wrote: